jdiggity22/rtp-bootcamp/Labs_development/Lab8-RestrictedLogging_DJM.md

 }
 }
 ```

+#### Delete the ELK Helm Chart
+In this section you delete the ELK deployment due to disk space restrictions on the boot node.

+1. Run the following command to delete the Helm Release

+    ```
+    helm delete --purge elk-lab --tls
+    ```

 #### End of Lab Review
 In this lab exercise, you configured *restricted* logging in IBM Cloud Private.
 You: